antmicro/jswasi/README.md

 ./setup.sh embedded
 ```

-All neccessary files will be generated to `dist` directory.
+All necessary files will be generated to `dist` directory.